Mecan River

 - 11th Ave to Hwy Y/JJ: 3.7 miles.
 A fantastic section and my favorite on the entire river.

 - 14th Ave to Dixie Ave: 2.5 miles.
-A very nice section that partly flows through the “Mecan River Pine-Oak Forest State Natural Area”.
+While not as good as the previous leg and more open, this is still a good stretch.
+This includes the "Mecan River Pine-Oak Forest State Natural Area".

 - Dixie Ave to Dover Ave: 2.0 miles.
 An ok section, but not as good as upstream sections.
-More open and slower, with fewer pines.
+Even more open and slower, with far fewer pines.

 - Dover Ave to Hwy E: 1.8 miles.
 River starts to become less interesting but is still ok.